emmastowell/metadata-handler-skill/metadata-creator/README.md

 1. In your Databricks workspace, navigate to `/Users/{your-username}/.assistant/skills/`
    - You can open this folder from the Assistant panel: click **Settings** > **Open skills folder**
 2. Click **Create** > **Git folder**
-3. Paste this repository's URL — the folder will default to **`prompt-to-genie`**, which is the correct skill name
+3. Paste this repository's URL — the folder will default to **`metadata-creator`**, which is the correct skill name

 That's it.
 The skill is now installed at:
 ```